-InnoDB notices that queries
+InnoDB notices that queries could

-speedup from hash index lookups greatly
+With some workloads, the speedup from hash index lookups greatly

 outweighs the extra work to monitor index lookups and maintain the

-adaptive hash index can become a source of contention under
+sometimes become a source of contention under heavy workloads,

 such as multiple concurrent joins.
 Queries with

 LIKE operators and

-reduces unnecessary performance overhead.
+unnecessary performance overhead.
 Because it is difficult to

-predict in advance whether this feature is
+predict in advance whether the adaptive hash index is appropriate

-with it both enabled and disabled.
+with it enabled and disabled.

 SHOW ENGINE INNODB

-RW-latch created in
+rw-latches created in

-btr0sea.c, then it
+btr0sea.c, it might be

-might be useful to disable adaptive hash indexing.
+useful to disable the adaptive hash index.

-For more information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.
+For information about the performance characteristics of hash indexes, see Section 8.3.8, “Comparison of B-Tree and Hash Indexes”.